 This service does not change the current drive of the destination virtual machine.

-using the disturb the InitDrvDir value set This service does not called if it is before the \DOSMGR\Set\Exec\VM\Data service \DOSMGR\Exec\VM service.
-The processing of InitDrvDir occurs during calls to the \DOSMGR\Exec\VM service.
+InitDrvDir This service does not disturb the value set using the DOSMGR Set Exec VM Data service if it is called before the DOSMGR_Exec_VM service.
+The processing of InitDrvDir occurs during calls to the DOSMGR Exec VM service.